Introduction — all about waste

 What is the difference between trash and garbage?

-Trash: Solid waste form places like your atic, backyard or study.
+Trash: Solid waste from places like your attic, backyard, or study.
 Trash items include paper and card boxes and the like.

-Garbage: This is waste from kitchen and bathroom.
-They also include waste from cooking food and from food storage facilities.
+Garbage: This is waste from the kitchen and bathroom.
+It also includes waste from cooking food and from food storage facilities.

-Waste are items we (individuals, offices, schools, industries, hospitals) don’t need and discard.
+Waste is items we (individuals, offices, schools, industries, hospitals) don’t need and discard.
 Sometimes there are things we have that the law requires us to discard because they can be harmful.
-Waste comes in infinite sizes—some can be as small as an old toothbrush, or as large as the body of a school bus.
+Waste comes in infinite sizes—some can be as small as an old toothbrush or as large as the body of a school bus.

-Everyone creates waste, although some people are very environmentally conscious and create very little.
-Likewise, some countries do a very good job creating less waste and managing the rest.
+Everyone creates waste, although some people are very environmentally conscious and create lee of it.
+Likewise, some countries do a very good job of creating less waste and managing the rest.
 Others are pretty horrible and have created huge environmental problems for the people and animals living there.

 Did you know?

 Europe creates about over 1.8 billion tonnes of waste each year.
-This means each person creates about 3.5tonnes on average.
+That is each person creates about 3.5tonnes on average.

 Did you know?

-Total municipal solid waste generated in USA, 2015 was 262.4 million tons, approximately 3.5 million tons more than the amount generated in 2014.
-This is an increase from the 259 million tons generated in 2014 and the 208.3 million tons in 1990.
+The total municipal solid waste generated in the USA, 2015 was 262.4 million tons, approximately 3.5 million tons more than the amount generated in 2014.
+This is an increase from the 259 million tons generated in 2014 and 208.3 million tons in 1990.

-On the average, each person generated 4.48pounds of waste per day. —EPA, USA.
+On average, each person generated 4.48pounds of waste per day. —EPA, USA.

 All over the world, communities handle their waste or trash differently.
-Some common methods of managing their waste include landfilling, recycling and composting.
+Some common methods of managing their waste include landfilling, recycling, and composting.
 Other communities strongly embark on waste reduction and litter prevention/control aimed at reducing the production of waste in the first place.
 Some communities also engage in waste-to-energy plants and hazardous waste disposal programs.
-(More on waste recovery here)

 Now, let us get into a bit more detail.